I'm going to lay out, in all its glory, a very simple opening range breakout day trading system for gold that I wrote years ago.

 If gold runs into your buy order, BANG you're in the market for a day trade!

-Day trading being day trading, you then naturally sell at the end of the day.
+And since we're day trading, you naturally sell at the end of the day.

-Profits From Trading Opening Range Breakouts Are Huge
+Profits From Gold Opening Range Breakouts Are Huge

 I'm personally not amazed anymore that simple systems like this continue to pump out the profits for me.